-Short 12" pole segments allow the 2Lite to fit almost anywhere, making it ideal for bikepacking or any discipline in which packed size is an important consideration.
+Short 12" pole segments come standard and allow the 2Lite to fit almost anywhere, making it ideal for bikepacking or any discipline in which packed size is an important consideration.

-The available 2Lite -> 2Lite Trek conversion kit lets you pitch the 2Lite using your trekking poles instead of the head pole for a 4oz weight savings.
+The optional 2Lite -> 2Lite Trek conversion kit lets you pitch the 2Lite using your trekking poles instead of the head pole for a 4oz weight savings.
+Pick up a footprint to prolong the lifespan of your tent's floor.

-- Simple pole structure is extremely sturdy in winds
+- Simple pole structure is sturdy in winds

 - Two large vestibules provide plenty of gear storage